Bloodthirsty: One Nation Under Water: Publication history

-After a successful Kickstarter campaign in 2013 and a protracted art production process, Titan Comics announced that it would publish Bloodthirsty at the Diamond Retailer Presentation on July 11, 2015 at San Diego ComiCon.
+After a successful Kickstarter campaign in 2013 and a protracted art production process, Titan Comics announced that it would publish Bloodthirsty at the Diamond Retailer Presentation on 11 July 2015, at San Diego Comic-Con.
 As announced by Christine Marie of Bleeding Cool: "Bloodthirsty is a visceral revenge thriller that merges the real-world hopes and horrors of a post-disaster community with an engaging thread of political corruption, class divide and blood-curdling terror!"

 In addition to story content, each issue includes a "backmatter" feature that reflects upon the Hurricane Katrina disaster and the lessons learned by key figures of the rescue and recovery operation.
 The first issue's interview is with Lieutenant General Russel Honoré (ret.), who led the Joint Task Force Katrina rescue operation for then-president George W. Bush.
 Other interviewees include Louisiana Environmental Action Network spokesperson Paul Orr, Coast Guard Petty Officer First Class Dave Cadorette (a rescue swimmer), Coast Guard Petty Officer First Class Matthew O'Dell (a rescue swimmer) and former Coast Guard Captain Roger Laferriere.
 Each interviewee tells the story of what the Katrina disaster meant to them both in terms of the human cost and lessons learned for future disasters.

 Titan released each of the five chapters monthly from September 2015 to February 2016.
-The collected volume was released on June 8, 2016.
+The collected volume was released on 8 June 2016.